Here we present general player settings. Specific player settings are available in each documentation page for the related feature.

 When set to true this setting will cause the player to use

-localStorage to save the current quality each time it is changed by viewer.
-On a new page load if a saved quality value is detected in localStorage this saved
+the current quality each time it is changed by viewer.
+On a new page load

-quality value will be used to set initial quality for the player.
-Works with HLS, DASH and progressive download streaming.
-Default: false
+initial quality for the player.
+Works with HLS, MPEG-DASH and progressive download streaming.

 .